 Rose Bond, Director

-Bond produces work at the juncture of animation, architecture, and the street.
+Rose Bond produces work at the juncture of expanded cinema, experimental animation, and experiential design.
+Her large-scale, site-specific installations navigate the allegories of place and illuminate urban space.
 She has received honors from the American Film Institute, The Princess Grace Foundation, and the National Endowment for the Arts.
-Her large-scale, site-specific installations navigate the allegories of place.

-In 2012 she completed a prototype for a media installation in the Smithsonian’s Arts & Industries Building.
-Other installations include Broadsided! at Exeter Castle, 2010; Intra Muros, shown during the 2007 Platform International Animation Festival and reprised for the Holland Animation Film Festival, Utrecht, 2008, and Nuit Blanche, Toronto 2011.
+In 2016 Bond directed an expanded animation piece set to the avant-garde orchestral music Turangalila by Olivier Messiaen.
+She created a second expanded animation piece for Berio’s Sinfonia to be performed with the Oregon Symphony and Roomful of Teeth in 2020 but it was canceled due to COVID.
+Other installations include: two pieces for the permanent collection at the Portland Chinatown Museum, 2018; Illumination No.1 reprise at Portland’s Old Town Society Hotel, 2014; a prototype for a media installation in the Smithsonian’s Arts & Industries Building, 2012; Broadsided! at Exeter Castle, 2010; Intra Muros, shown during the 2007 Platform International Animation Festival and reprised for the Holland Animation Film Festival, Utrecht, 2008, and Nuit Blanche, Toronto 2011.